Telefonica/jwt-bulk-generator/README.md

 # jwt-bulk-generator

 This is a script to generate [JWTs](http://jwt.io/) and store them in a file.
+Each JWT is store in a new line within the file.

 ## Installation

 Prerequisites:

-* Node JS 0.10.26 or higher (see NodeJS).
+* Node JS 0.10.26 or higher.
 * Tools: git and npm.

 ```sh